BWSI-UAV/localization_naive/README.md

 # Naive Localization using Dead Reckoning
+This rosnode performs naive dead reckoning using the IMU (accelerometer, gyroscope).
+This works with RealSense(tm) data, but can be adapted to work with your tello.

-## Step 1: Clone this repo into your catkin workspace source.
+## Step 1: Clone this repo into your `~/catkin_ws/src` folder.

 ```
 cd ~/catkin_ws/src